GlareDB/glaredb.github.io/docs/releases/2023-august.md

 **Available in**: [GlareDB@v0.3.0], [GlareDB Cloud]

 We've added _initial_ support for reading Iceberg tables with `iceberg_scan`, `iceberg_snapshots` and `iceberg_data_files` SQL functions.
+See
-We are committed to improving support, see <https://github.com/GlareDB/glaredb/issues/1448> for more details on what's to come in future releases.
+<https://github.com/GlareDB/glaredb/issues/1448> for more details on what's to
+come in future releases.

 ## Create native table from query

 **Available in**: [GlareDB@v0.3.0], [GlareDB Cloud]

-We now have support for creating a table from a query:
+A table can be created from a query:

 ```sql
 create table t1 as select * from generate_series(1, 5, 2);